-Transgender activists tell Texas Senate to ditch bathroom bill
+Activists, executives tell Texas Senate to ditch bathroom bill

 3 Min Read

-AUSTIN, Texas (Reuters) - Transgender activists told a Texas Senate panel on Friday to scrap legislation that would limit bathroom access for transgender people, saying it was discriminatory and would place them at greater risk of being assaulted.
+AUSTIN, Texas (Reuters) - Transgender activists and business leaders urged a Texas Senate panel on Friday to scrap legislation that would limit bathroom access for transgender people, saying it was a discriminatory measure that would hurt the state's economy.

-Hundreds of civil rights activists and business leaders have registered to speak to the Republican-dominated Senate as it began consideration of the measure, the most closely watched item on the state's agenda during a 30-day special session.
+More than 250 civil rights activists, executives and others registered to speak to the Republican-dominated Senate as it began consideration of the measure, the most closely watched item on the state's agenda during a 30-day special session.

 So-called "bathroom bills" have become a flashpoint of U.S. culture wars, with social conservatives saying they protect public safety and civil rights activists saying the measures allow government-sanctioned bias against transgender people.

-New Hope Mayor Jess Herbst, the first openly transgender mayor of a Texas city, told committee members there was no need for the bill, given that the state already has laws to protect against sexual assault and voyeurism.

-Ashley Smith, a transgender woman and San Antonio architect, said transgender women encounter violence at a much higher rate than the general public and a bathroom bill would make her fear even more for her safety.
+Ashley Smith, a transgender woman and San Antonio architect, said transgender women suffer more violence than the general public, and a bathroom bill would make her more fearful.

 "Can’t you see how this legislation would make the very real problem of assault even worse?" she asked members of the Senate Committee on State Affairs.